 For the past few weeks, the world has seen a major outbreak of the coronavirus (COVID-19), which has already led to the deaths of 300 Americans and left more than 80 million under virtual lockdown.

 During these turbulent times, many Americans are not only concerned about contracting the virus, but also about accessing the care they need.
 This is especially true for those with chronic conditions that could become even more acute.
 Personal economic implications, the requirements for social distancing, and widespread uncertainty could make it challenging to meet basic life expenses on top of the financial toxicity they’ve already experienced.

-That’s why financial navigators have such an important role to play.
-Here are four critical ways navigators can help patients access and afford potentially lifesaving care during this pandemic:
+Right now, financial navigators have such an important role to play.
+They can be a lifeline for patients to access and afford potentially lifesaving care during this pandemic.
+Here are four critical ways you can help: